yehjing/attraction/README.md

 Is a JAVA exercise

-Get data through API and store it in database using JDBC
+Get data through API and store it in database(MySQL) using JDBC